ibm-cloud-docs/vpc/fl-faq.md

 {: support}

 You cannot change the COS bucket location for an existing flow log collector.
 You can delete the existing collector and create a new one with the COS bucket location that you want to use.

+## Are Virtual Appliances (IKS workers, LBaaS, VPN gateway) included in the flow log collector data output?
+{: #virtual-appliances-in-collector-output}
+{: faq}
+{: support}

+Flow Logs for VPC collects at the VSI-level of the VPC instance.
+Virtual Appliances (IKS workers, LBaaS, VPN Gateway) are currently not included in flow log collector data output.

+## Is there a viewer or filter for flow logs?
+{: viewer-filter}
+{: faq}
+{: support}

+Flow Logs for VPC does not have a native viewer or filter.
+However, LogDNA and SQL Query are viable options.

 ## Can I modify the target scope for a flow log collector?
 {: #faq-modify-target-scope-flow-log-collector}